jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 This was the naming convention under pre-systemd init systems.
 Systemd decided their was a marked advantage to enumerate PCI devices via their bus slot on the motherboard, in this way a device will always have a guranteed and predictable device name.
 The down side is you loose readability.
 ```/etc/sysconfig/network-scripts/ifcfg-enp5s0```

 This is due to systemd changing the way network cards are enumerated.
-Instead of devices have a driver name (eth0 is the common way to name a device driver of X)  systemd names each device by their position on the PCI bus.
+Instead of devices having a driver name (eth0 is the common way to name a device driver of X)  systemd names each device by their position on the PCI bus.
 Lennary Poeterring explains why here, "Find explanation"

 #### FreeBSD